pablodecm/paper-inferno/paper/paper.md

 expected number of signal and background observations $s$ and $b$ can be easily included in the computation graph by weighting the signal and background observations.
-This is equivalent to scaling the resulting vector of Poisson counts (or its differentiable approximation) if a non-parametric counting model as the one described in [@Sec:method] is used.
 Instead the effect of $r$ and $\lambda$, both nuisance parameters that will define the background distribution, is more easily modelled as a transformation of the input data $\boldsymbol{x}$.
 In particular,
-$r$ is a nuisance parameter that causes a shift on the background along the first dimension  and its effect can accounted for in a differentiable manner by simply adding $(r,0.0,0.0)$ to each observation in the mini-batch generated from the background distribution.
-Similarly, the effect of $\lambda$ can be modelled by multiplying
+$r$ is a nuisance parameter that causes a shift on the background along the first dimension  adn the effect of $\lambda$ can be modelled by multiplying
 $x_2$ by the ratio between the $\lambda_0$ used for generation and the one being modelled.
-These transformations are specific for this example, but alternative transformations depending on parameters could also be accounted for as long as they are differentiable or substituted by a differentiable approximation.

 For this problem, we are interested in carrying out statistical inference on the parameter of interest $s$.
 In fact,